 - 1.5 pounds baby gold potatoes

 - 9 grams chopped fresh sage (small bunch)

 - 1/2 teaspoon sea salt

-- 1/2 teaspoon freshly ground pepper
+- 1/2 teaspoon freshly ground black pepper

 - Set the sliced potatoes on the oiled baking sheet, being careful not to break them apart.
 Drizzle with olive oil.
 Insert bits of butter between the openings in each potato.
 Sprinkle sage all over.
 Sprinkle salt and pepper all over.